 Areas of study

-Undergraduates can choose from among 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs.
+Undergraduates can choose from among 20 majors, more than 40 minors, numerous areas of graduate study and professional certificate programs.
 Inter-disciplinary programs such as Gender, Sexuality, and Women's Studies include classes in several departments; some, like Film Studies, also include classes in other colleges.